Anurag-Shah/CS577-Final-Project/README.md

-# CS577-Final-Project
-Emoji Sense Discovery through Contextualized Semantic Representations
+# Emoji Sense Discovery through Contextualized Semantic Representations

+Clustering tweets with tagged emojis, using different embedding and clustering methods

+You can find the report at: Todo